 Are you looking for the best gaming mouse that fits your budget?
 Are you going to use it for FPS, MMO gaming, or, perhaps, both?
-With a large amount of reviews and wide selections of gaming mice available online, buying a mouse can be stressful and difficult.
-The list is updated Jan.
+With a large numbers of reviews and wide selections of gaming mice available online, buying a mouse can be stressful and difficult.
+The list is updated Dec.
 2017.

 A lot of the time, you may buy a gaming mouse only to find out it’s not so great as it sounded on the Internet.
 On the other hand, you might be lucky and buy a mouse that exceeded your expectations.
 The balance between the two is equivalent to finding a mouse that stays true to your expectations.